 We hold a careers evening and social every autumn, open to students and anyone else interested in a career in environmental law.
 It is hosted in London.
 Francis Taylor Building has kindly hosted for several years.
 A variety of professionals are on hand for informal chats and careers advice - helping you make the most out of your CV, including private practice solicitors, barristers, the Environment Agency, DEFRA, environmental consultants and NGOs.

-The 2020 careers evening will not run its usual format.
-We are looking at running a series of informal Zoom meetings with some of our professional members on hand to chat to students.
-Watch out for more details coming soon.
+We are running a series of informal Zoom meetings with some of our professional members on hand to chat to students.
+Go to our events page to register your place.

 ANNUAL CAREERS EVENING 2019

 Thank you to our advisers for giving up their time to guide our students into environmental law.
 There was a wonderful atmosphere, lots of enthusiasm and some excellent discussions.

 As a student, you will find that attendance at our events will help develop your knowledge and networks.
 For more information about our events programme and how to attend see our events page.
 The majority are free to attend.

 Mark Davies, barrister at Six Pump Court and a previous UKELA Student Adviser, has written a guide on "Getting into Environmental Law".
 It has information covering the various routes into this area of work, both straight from education or as a career change.
 There are useful links, as well as a helpful Q and A section.
 This can be downloaded below.

 >A Guide to Getting Into Environmental Law